evagailite/Book-Writer-App/README.md

 # Java Console Based Application

 Application provide to write books, long texts, etc., or continue previous started, saved/view the created books and chapters.
-Information has bees stored using Files
+Information has been stored using Files.

 Application has following functions:
 ```